LupineVault/.github/profile/README.md

 #### Requirements:

 - Must be able to run statically
-- Must run off of one (1) index.html _or_ main.html (You can have as many files as you want, but there must be only one _entry_ file).
+- Must run off of one (1) index.html (You can have as many files as you want, but there must be only an index.html).
 - Can be online
 - Can be mature
 > [!IMPORTANT]
-> Must be marked as Mature.
+> Must be marked as mature.

 #### How to get it in the vault: